 Proposal 2(RLC-N02): Update the NOTE in clause 5.3.3.3 as follows:

-NOTE: When all RLC SDUs with SNs up to and including POLL_SN are already positively or negatively acknowledged or indicated as discarded from upper layer (e.g., PDCP), the transmitting side of an AM RLC entity may stop and reset the running t-PollRetransmit.
+NOTE: If stopReTxDiscardedSDU is configured, when all RLC SDUs with SNs up to and including POLL_SN are already positively or negatively acknowledged, the transmitting side of an AM RLC entity may stop and reset the running t-PollRetransmit.

 Proposal 3: For constructing a RLC STATUS PDU, keep the existing UE behavior unchanged and add the case for expiry of t-RxDiscard.
 E.g. use the TP provided by Huawei.